 You have a maximum of two days to submit an appeal.

 The decision by the Student Assessment Committee is final.

 Associate status is governed by Rule A.5.2.2 as stipulated in the University Calendar: General information Part 1.
 Associate status is when a student failed a module in the previous academic year, but obtained a high CAM mark.
 The University allows students to keep their CAM and only write the exam.

 Associate Status Application Link for Second Semester Modules (2022):

 Associate Status Application Procedure

-- Students should submit the completed application forms to the EMS Faculty Administration before the closing date as published in the University Calendar.
+Students should submit the ONLINE applications to the EMS Faculty Administration before the closing date as published in the University Calendar.

 (a) A student at this University shall normally not be permitted to enrol simultaneously as a student at another university or higher education institution without the permission of Senate.

 (b) A student may apply to enrol at another university for one academic year for modules approved by the Faculty concerned, with a view to obtaining recognition for degree purposes, provided that (s)he:

 (ii) applies for recognition of such modules after completion thereof.